 We’re going to travel full time and only work when we need to

 Why bring our dogs?
 What difficulties will we face?

 We will be working together, travelling together, eating and sleeping together.
-As much as we enjoy each others company, conversation will be rather bleak.
+As much as we enjoy each other’s company, conversation will be rather bleak.
 The dogs will give us endless amounts of enjoyment and conversation.
-We couldn’t leave them behind!
+We couldn’t imagine leaving them behind!

 Thanks for reading our philosophy page, if you are reading this and have any suggestions that could help please feel free to contact us and give us a few hints.
 If not keep up to date with our blog page to keep up with our adventures.